CodeURJC-DAW-2020-21/webapp7/README.md

 We're using [Trello](https://trello.com/invite/b/FyoaV1rD/1919995ae2250c7e31fa09591b830557/grupo7daw) to make easier the organization for the web product.

 # Entities:
--User
+- User
--Course
+- Course
--Course material
+- Course material
--Blog posts
+- Blog posts
--Review posts
+- Review posts

 # User types:
 Admin: The admin can post new material (like pdfs) and create new posts on the forum.
 This type of user can access every part of the web.